 Besides these general courses, students need to complete classes related to their specialty tracks.
 Common nurse anesthetist courses include:

 These courses are typically offered during a nine-semester program, which takes about three years to complete.

 Do You Need a Certification to Become a CRNA?

 Similar to becoming a registered nurse, you need to obtain a certification after earning your degree.
 The certifying body responsible for the CRNA credentials is the National Board of Certification & Recertification of Nurse Anesthetists (NBCRNA).

-Students are prepared for this exam throughout their MSN programs.
+Students are prepared for this exam throughout their DNP programs.
 The NBCRNA also provides a detailed handbook that outlines the topics covered on the exam.